Wenzhou train collision: Government response

 Chinese Communist Party general secretary Hu Jintao and Premier of the State Council Wen Jiabao called for "all-out efforts to rescue passengers".
 Train operations were suspended on the line while damaged infrastructure was repaired.
 Fifty-eight trains were canceled the following day.
 Sheng Guangzu, the Railways Minister, ordered an investigation into the accident, and arrived at the scene of the accident on midday 24 July.
-He also apologised for the horrific accident.
+He also apologised for the accident.
 Vice-Premier Zhang Dejiang flew into Wenzhou to lead rescue efforts.

 The Ministry of Railways announced that three high-ranking railway officials were fired immediately after the crash.
 They were identified as Long Jing, head of the Shanghai Railway Bureau; Li Jia, party secretary and the deputy chief of the bureau, He Shengli.
 The Chinese government had sacked railways minister Liu Zhijun in February 2011, for allegedly taking over 800 million yuan in kickbacks connected with contracts for high-speed rail expansion.
 Zhang Shuguang, the deputy chief engineer of China's railways, was also arrested in February 2011 and alleged to have amassed $2.8 billion in overseas accounts.
 The government ordered a two-month nationwide safety campaign on 26 July, as the families of victims demanded more answers.
 Sheng Guangzu apologised for the collision on behalf of the Railways department and said the campaign would focus on improving China's high-speed network.

 Government officials had not explained by 25 July why the second train was apparently not warned of the disabled one before the crash took place.

 Lawyers in China were ordered by the Wenzhou Judicial Bureau not to take on cases from the families of the crash victims.
 According to a statement issued by the Wenzhou Lawyers' Association, lawyers were told not to take cases because "the accident is a major sensitive issue concerning social stability".
 The Wenzhou Judicial Bureau later apologized for the statement, saying its wording had been formulated by the Lawyers' Association and had not been approved.